miztiik/eks-scaling-with-prometheus/README.md

 The developer at Mystique Unicorn are interested in building their application using event-driven architectural pattern to process streaming data.
 For those who are unfamiliar, _An event-driven architecture uses events to trigger and communicate between decoupled services and is common in modern applications built with microservices.
 An event is a change in state, or an update, like an item being placed in a shopping cart on an e-commerce website._

-In this application, Kubernetes has been chosen as the platform to host their application producing and consuming events.
-Their developers need access to logs for debugging and gain observability of how these producers and consumers applications are performing

-To maximize efficiency, they would like to have a mechanism to dynamically scale resources based on the demands.
+To maximize efficiency, they would like to have a mechanism to dynamically scale resources based on the incoming requests demands.
+That if there is more requests on a particular service, they would like to scale the application based on the number of requests over the past five minutes.

 Can you help them?